SAP/cloud-security-services-integration-library/samples/spring-security-hybrid-usage/README.md

 - Create an Identity service instance
 - Configure manifest.yml
 - Deploy the application
-- Assign Role Collection to your user
+- Admin: Assign Role Collection to your XSUAA user
+- Admin: Assign Group to your IAS user
 - Access the application

 ## Compile the Java Application